vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/MT/vaisheShika-sUtras_and_science.md

 Thus, vaisheShika aims at understanding a substance in terms of the effect of external forces that act on it including gravity and the internal forces on its particles that cause their attraction, repulsion and vibrations.
 Then the text makes a rather interesting statement:

-> kayaRivraeix kmR, V.S 1.1.13
+> kārya virodhi karma V.S 1.1.13
 >
 > Action is opposed by an equivalent opposite reaction-

 thus, here an echo of the Newton’s 3rd law of motion.
 Further, the role of forces in different processes is elaborated in the sUtras describing the motion of an arrow:

-> #;avyugpTs<yaegivze;a> kmaRNyTve hetu>,
-naednada*im;ae> kmR kmRkairta½ s<SkaraÊÄr< twaeÄrmuÄr< c,
+> iṣāvayugapat saṃyogaviśeṣāḥ karmānyatve hetuḥ
+> nodanād ādyam iṣoḥ karma
+> karmakāritāc ca  saṃskārād uttaraṃ thatottaram uttaraṃ ca
+> saṃskārābhāve gurutvāt patanaṃ
-s<Skara-ave guéTvaTptnm!, V.S 5.1.16-18
+> V.S 5.1.16-18
+>
 > The diversities of the movement of an arrow are due to the consecutive changes in the components of the acting forces.
 The stored energy provides the propulsion to the arrow and this causes it move further to a high point.
 This component keeps reducing while that of gravity increases resulting in its fall.

 Thus kaNAda kAshyapa clearly recognized the trajectory of an arrow as being dependent only on the two acting forces- one emerging from the stored energy that causes the horizontal movement and gravity that effects vertical movement.
 The concept of work being done to counter gravity and in the absence of such work the tendency to attain an energy minimum can be rather plainly gleaned from the following sUtras:

-> guéTvàyÆs<yaeganamuT]ep[m!, V.S 1.1.27
+> gurutva-prayatna-saṃyogānām utkṣepaṇam V.S 1.1.27
 >
 > The force on a body is the resultant of gravity and the work done against it.

-> àyÆa-ave guéTvaTsuÞSy ptnm!, V.S 5.1.13
+> prayatnābhāve gurutvāt suptasya patanam V.S 5.1.13
 >
 > Once the work against gravity ceases then the body reaches an energy-less state falling under gravity.

 The importance of gravity is reiterated in the sUtra that suggests that even in the absence of all other forces (saMyoga-bindings) gravity exists thus suggesting it as a primary property matter:

-> s<yaega-ave guéTvaTptnm!, V.S 5.1.7
+> saṃyogābhāve gurutvāt patanam, V.S 5.1.7

 Finally, one of the sUtra’s perhaps hints at the vectorial nature of force by saying that the “guna” of forces (direction) prevents a magnitude from being obtained:

-> gu[ vExmRyat! n kmR[a< kmR, V.S.1.1.20a
+> guṇavaidharmyān na karmaṇām V.S.1.1.20a

 ### Nature of matter
 Having laid out a basic physics KaNAda goes on to explore the nature of physical changes in matter in terms of work being done on the basic particles that constitute matter.
 For this he provides an understanding of the states of matter in terms of their particles.
 He clearly recognizes the “substantial nature” of air and that it is composed of particles.

-> vayaevaRyus<mUCDRn< nanaTve ilNgm!
+> vāyor vāyusaṃmūrchanaṃ nānātve liṅgam
 > V.S 2.1.14
+>

-The particular nature of air is suggested by the mixing of gases that occurs on their collision.
+> The particular nature of air is suggested by the mixing of gases that occurs on their collision.

 KaNAda goes on to say that despite of being made of atoms and occupying space
 air fails show orderly movement so its form cannot be perceived:

+> rūpa-saṃskārābhāvād vāyāv anupalabdhiḥ
-> sTyip ÔVyTve mhTve êps<Skara-avaÖayavnupliBx>, V.S 4.1.8
+> V.S 4.1.8

 Explaining solids, he says that they occupy space and assume form due to conglomeration of the constituent particles:

-> mhTynekÔVyvÅvaÇUpa½aePliBx>, V.S 4.1.6
+> mahaty aneka-dravyavattvād rūpāc copalabdhiḥ V.S 4.1.6

 A fairly clear understanding of the liquid state and its transformation to gaseous or solids states - vaporization, melting and freezing is seen in the vaisheShika sUtras.

-> tiÖze;e[a†òkairtm!,
+> tad viśeṣeṇādṛṣṭakāritām
-ÔvTvaTSyNdnm!,
-naf(a vayus<yaegadaraeh[m!,
-naednaTpIfnaTs<yu­s<yaega½,
+dravatvāt syandanam
+nāḍyāvāyusaṃyogād ārohaṇam
+nodanāt pīḍanāt saṃyuktasaṃyogāc ca
 > V.S 5.2.4-5.2.7
+>

-The (fluid’s) particles possess energy.
+> The (fluid’s) particles possess energy.
 This causes them to possess the property of fluidity.
 The heat bearing rays provide the particles with energy to form a gas and rise.
 The heated particles of air impact the vapor and with this energy it mixes with it.

 KaNAda also explains freezing and melting of a liquid as being a result of heat being taken up or given up by its particles:

+> apāṃ saṃghāto vilayanaṃ ca tejaḥ saṃyogāt
-Apa< s'œ"atae ivlynÂ tej> s<yaegat!, V.S 5.2.9
+V.S 5.2.9

 He states that some apparently solid substances like ghee, lac and wax are in reality liquids, as their particles are naturally “heat-conjoined” or disorganized as in water.
 Other true solid substances such as tin, lead, iron, silver and gold need their atoms to be supplied with external heat to disorder them before they become a fluid:

-> sipRjRtumxUiCDòanami¶s<yaegadœÔvta=iÑ> samaNym!,
+> sarpir-jatu-madhūcchiṣṭānāṃ pārthivānām
+agni saṃyogāt dravatādbhiḥ+++(=??)+++ sāmānyam
+> trapu sīsa loha rajata suvarṇānāṃ taijasānām
+agni saṃyogād dravatādbhiḥ sāmānyam
-ÇpusIslaehrjtsuv[aRna< tEjsanami¶s<yaegadœ Ôvta=iÑ>, V.S 2.1.6-7
+> V.S 2.1.6-7

 ### Physical vs Chemical changes